Hay Adams Hotel – Where Nothing is Overlooked Except the White House

 The Hay Adams Hotel at 16th & H Streets in NW Washington DC has as its motto, “Where nothing is overlooked except the White House.”
 It’s noted for its fine dining, superior accommodations and the spirit of Clover Adams who committed suicide and now leaves the faint scent of almonds behind.

 We had Travel Hag Adventure to DC just before Christmas and a fellow Travel Hag (my cousin Pat Granados) who lives Washington recommended breakfast at the Hay Adams.
-The hotel has 145 rooms, all very high end and the likes of Morgan Freeman, Brad Pitt and Angelina Jolie are repeat guests where, according the Hay Adams website, the hotel provides “exceptional service in a discrete atmosphere.”
+The hotel has 145 rooms, all very high end and the likes of Morgan Freeman, Brad Pitt, and Angelina Jolie are repeat guests where, according to the Hay Adams website, the hotel provides “exceptional service in a discrete atmosphere.”

 The staff lives up to the Hay Adams service promise.
-At our sidewalk approach to the hotel we were greeted and referred to the lobby.
-In the lobby we were greeted and escorted to the dining room where our coats and umbrellas were collected and stored.
+At our sidewalk approach to the hotel, we were greeted and referred to the lobby.
+In the lobby, we were greeted and escorted to the dining room where our coats and umbrellas were collected and stored.
 Then we were graciously led into the sunny dining area itself, and seated at a table overlooking Lafayette Park and the White House.
 It was royal treatment.
-We wondered if they knew that we were really a bunch of middle class hags…. or … maybe because we were so middle class they were keeping a watchful eye on us.
+We wondered if they knew that we were really a bunch of middle-class hags…. or … maybe because we were so middle class they were keeping a watchful eye on us.